athul/blog/content/blog/Automate-stuff/index.md

 git push origin master

 ```
-When running this script, you'll be first prompted to paste the `.json` you copied from the wakatime dashboard.
+When running this script, you'll be first prompted to paste the `json` text you copied from the Wakatime dashboard.
 You should delete the current contents and paste the new ones and save it.
 You can use any editor of your choice, I use NeoVim.
 It will run the python program and it will push the changes to GitHub.
 Easy Right?
+Just with a few line of Bash Script we can automate quite a good amount of Tedious Tasks.
+We can set up a script for launching the terminal just as the System turns on but I believe its for you to find out more about it.
+This post might've helped and possibly this will be the needed push for you to explore the world of shell scripting and automation✌️✌️✌️.
+I will post some more on this when I understand more of this some day.👻